kubeflow/training-operator/docs/proposals/2401-llm-trainer-v2/README.md

 ```

 As for the [model exporter](https://github.com/kubeflow/trainer/issues/2245), we haven't implemented it yet in Kubeflow Trainer.
-But we'll use it as the exporter of our fine-tuned LLMs.
+But we'll use it as the exporter for our fine-tuned LLMs once it's ready.
 For example:

 ```yaml
 # Model Exporting